wlillisdev/hiking-hub/README.md

   - The user is taken to a form with a WYSIWYG editor called Summernote to help them format their content by adding different headings, links, images etc.

-  - Once the user has submitted their post, they are taken back to the home page, all post must be approved before final publishing.
+  - Once the user has submitted their post, they are taken back to the home page, all post must be approved before final publishing on the blog.
   - [View add Post Form] (static/images/add_post.png)
   - The user will also get an alert message that there post was submitted
   ![Alert Add Post](static/readme/post_submitted.png)